A Child's First Dental Visit Fact Sheet

 Before teeth come in, clean gums with a clean, damp cloth.

-Start brushing with a small, soft-bristled toothbrush and a very small amount of toothpaste
+Start brushing with a small, soft-bristled toothbrush and a very small amount of fluoride

-(the size of a grain of rice) when your child's first tooth appears.
-Use a pea-sized
+toothpaste (the size of a grain of rice) when your child's first tooth appears.
+Use

-dab of fluoridated toothpaste after 3 years of age.
-This is when the child is old
+a pea-sized dab of fluoridated toothpaste after 3 years of age.
+Children should spit

 Limit the time your child has a bottle.
-Your child should empty a bottle in 5 to 6
+Children should finish bottles before going

-Help your child brush his or her own teeth until age 7 or 8.
-Have the child watch
+Help your child brush their teeth until age 7 or 8.
+Have the child watch you brush

 Limit foods and treats that increase tooth decay.
 This includes hard or sticky candies,